KabukiStarship/KabukiToolkit/kabuki/crabs/readme.md

 # Chinese Room Abstract Stack Machine (Crabs) API Overview

 The easiest way to get up to speed with how Crabs works is by learning about how the minor seams are organized.

 ## Minor Seams

 ### SEAM_0_0_0

-Seam develops the Script Integer-to-ASCII (**itoa**) algorithm, the fastest integer to string algorithm in the world.
+Seam develops the Script Integer-to-ASCII (**itoa**) algorithm, the fastest integer to string algorithm in the world along with corresponding string-to-integer functions.

 #### Seam Modules